Public History Program

 Applications are accepted on a rolling basis

 Based on their specific interests, and in consultation with their adviser, students arrange their own internships.
 They are required to take 3 internship credits but can take up to 6.
 Whether the internship is paid depends on the host institution.
-The program does offer between four and six assistantships that are arranged with partner institutions, such as the White House Historical Association, the National Museum of American History, and Smithsonian Gardens, and that include stipends and tuition waivers.
+The program does offer between four and six assistantships that are arranged with partner institutions, such as the White House Historical Association, History Associates, Inc., DC Preservation League, National Coalition for History and American University Archives.

 Places Where Students Have Interned During the Past 3 Years